-In her spare time, Carly enjoys cheering for USC football, reading and spending time with her family.
+Carly lives in the South Bay with her husband and two young sons.
+In her spare time, she enjoys cheering for USC football, reading, and exploring the Los Angeles area with her family.